 - Encourage development-oriented trade policy to reduce poverty and to promote transparency and good practices in trade.

 TrainForTrade contributes to the achievement ofconcerning life below water ( 14), industry innovation and infrastructure (SDG 9), decent work and economic growth (SDG 8), gender equality (SDG 5) and ending poverty in all forms (SDG 1).
 TrainForTrade also contributes to SDG 17, most directly to SDG Target 17.9, by building the capacity of developing countries to support the implementation of sustainable development goals in trade.
-Furthermore, in addition to timely management of the goods received, ports must prepare for the coming effects of climate change: rising temperatures; rising waters; and extreme weather events and ensure the environmental sustainability of their practices as part of global value chains.
+Furthermore, in addition to timely management of the goods received, ports must prepare for the coming effects of climate change: rising temperatures, rising waters and extreme weather events; they must also ensure the environmental sustainability of their practices as part of global value chains.
 TrainForTrade also organises specialised workshops addressing climate change and the carbon market, thus contributing to SDG 13 also.

 More than 5 000 participants from 2014 to 2018